vfarah-if/TerraformCloudFoundryExercise/README.md

 # Introduction

 Why Terraform?
-DevOps is transforming the way we run software, the benefits of *infrastructure as code* is becoming more obvious in how we can provision entire environments without manually needing to do anything, with tests and debugging to help setup idempotence, conventions and distibution in all environments.
-There is also a concept known as *configuration drift*, where an environment differs from others, and will end up as a snowflak serve.
+DevOps is transforming the way we run software, the benefits of _infrastructure as code_ is becoming more obvious in how we can provision entire environments without manually needing to do anything, with tests and debugging to help setup idempotence, conventions and distibution in all environments.
+There is also a concept known as _configuration drift_, where an environment differs from others, and will end up as a snowflak serve.
 As the company grows, this will become more problematic.

-*Statistically*, companies that apply good DevOps practises increase  the number of features delivered by 100%, reduce lead times (the time coming up with an idea to running code in production) by 60%, and reduce production incidents by 60 to 90%.
+_Statistically_, companies that apply good DevOps practises increase the number of features delivered by 100%, reduce lead times (the time coming up with an idea to running code in production) by 60%, and reduce production incidents by 60 to 90%.

 This is at the heart of chaos engineering and also a very good way of documenting and versioning with speed, safely and reliably.

+Cloudfoundry is the provider I am using, but as you know will be discontinued soon.
+This is my provider and reason for doing this but the same rules can be applied to other providers.

 # Get Started with Terraform and cloudfoundry